simonsobs/nemo/examples/SOSims/README.md

 # Extracting the survey mass limit

-The `nemoSelFn` script can be used to obtain estimates of the 90% mass completeness threshold at some signal-to-noise level (typically S/N > 5).
-This is subject to the assumed scaling relation parameters defined in the Nemo configuration file.
-You can run this with:
+If the `calcSelFn` parameter set to True in the Nemo configuration file, the main `nemo` script will calculate and output estimates of the 90% mass completeness threshold at some user-set signal-to-noise level (e.g., S/N > 5).
+You will find various plots related to the survey completeness as a function of redshift under `MFMF_SOSim_3freq_small/diagnostics/`, including a mass-limit map.
+These estimates are subject to the assumed scaling relation parameters defined in the configuration file.
+If necessary, you can re-run this part using the `nemoSelFn` script:

 ```
 nemoSelFn MFMF_SOSim_3freq_small.yml
 ```

-This script produces various plots related to the survey completeness as a function of redshift under `MFMF_SOSim_3freq_small/diagnostics/`, including a mass-limit map.

 The limits within the footprints of other surveys that intersect with the filtered maps can be obtained by supplying survey mask files in the